craigvantonder/iot-datalogger/README.md

 Read through the operating instructions for the [client software](https://github.com/craigvantonder/iot-datalogger/tree/main/web-client#operating-instructions).

-At this point the server software is waiting for traffic on port 8081, the traffic is expected to arrive via your local network interface such as a ethernet or wireless network adapter.
+At this point the server software is waiting for traffic on port 8081, the traffic is expected to arrive via your local network interface such as an ethernet or wireless network adapter.

 See the [Gotchas](https://github.com/craigvantonder/iot-datalogger#gotchas) section below for notes on firewall and router configuration.